-*We are always looking for parent volunteers to help with reading and classroom jobs, even a couple of hours a week is a huge help!
-Please contact email@example.com if you are interested in helping in class.*
+*We are always looking for parent / grandparent volunteers to help with reading and classroom jobs, even a couple of hours a week is a huge help, with the promise of tea, coffe and biscuits!
+Please contact email@example.com if you are interested in helping us in class.*

-This year we will be studying the following six topics:
+This year we will be studying the following five topics:

 Table Places and Targets